machinetranslate/machinetranslate.org/events/americasnlp-2024.md

 layout: event
 title: AmericasNLP 2024
 endDate: '2024-06-21'
+future_tense_opening_paragraph: The Machine translation for indigenous languages of the Americas (<strong>AmericasNLP 2024</strong>) will take place in Mexico City, Mexico from 20 to 21 June, 2024.
+past_tense_opening_paragraph: The Machine translation for indigenous languages of the Americas (<strong>AmericasNLP 2024</strong>) took place in Mexico City, Mexico from 20 to 21 June, 2024.
 name: AmericasNLP 2024
 id: americasnlp-2024
 description: Machine translation for indigenous languages of the Americas